jackycamp/jackstack/resume.md

+# Resume

-## Senior Software Engineer - Boston, MA
+## Jack Campanella - Senior Software Engineer

+I am the go-to person when a hard problem needs to be solved.
+Like a fine-tooth comb, I separate and survey the layers and strands of complex systems and code-bases.
+I am the catalyst for systems that both serve users and provides business value.
+I am the eternal learner, a technical archmage, a sage of systems.

+Languages: Rust, Elixir, Python, Typescript.

+Tools: Kubernetes, AWS, React, Phoenix, Prefect, Postgres.

+Boston, MA

 ### Pyrologix (Acquired by Vibrant Planet) - Senior Software Engineer

 July 2023 - Present

+I lead the 0 to 1 full-stack effort of a new SAAS product resulting in several 6-figure contract negotiations.
+This product provides various types of users (B2C and B2B) an effortless way to view wildfire data and risk information for an area of interest.

+I lead the deployment of a workflow orchestration framework (prefect) on our compute platform, giving engineers a fast and efficient way to write and deploy pipelines while making them accessible to end-users when needed.
+This was directly attributable to an increase in pipeline development iteration speed and, dare I say, developer happiness.

+I maintained the company's compute platform as the number of users 3x'ed.

-I helped grow the engineering team from 2 members to 4 members.
+I helped grow the engineering team from 2 members to 6 members.

-I helped the parent company implement and test kubernetes cluster-autoscaling leading to an investment in their own compute platform allowing them to move away compute from astronomer.
+I helped the parent company's engineering team implement and test kubernetes cluster-autoscaling resulting in an investment in their own compute platform allowing them to move away compute from astronomer, resulting in thousands of dollars saved monthly.

-I lead the consolidation/migration of data-pipelines to a singular

-TODO: I lead the development of a new product
+I wrote a python sdk that gave users programmatic access to the company's compute platform.
+Enabling users to more efficiently create and run dozens of jobs at once.

 ### Pyrologix - Software Engineer